Relief for UK workers after Bombardier trade dispute victory

-LONDON (Reuters) - British politicians and union leaders welcomed Bombardier’s surprise trade victory against U.S. planemaker Boeing Co, saying it safeguarded thousands of jobs in Northern Ireland and across British supply chains.
+LONDON, Jan 27 (Reuters) - British politicians and union leaders hailed Bombardier’s surprise trade victory against U.S. planemaker Boeing Co, saying it had safeguarded thousands of jobs in Northern Ireland and across UK supply chains.

-The dispute between the two companies had put thousands of jobs at risk at the Belfast plant where Bombardier makes the carbon wings for the CSeries CS100 and CS300.
+The dispute between the two companies had put thousands of jobs at risk at the Belfast plant where Bombardier makes the CSeries CS100 and CS300 carbon wings.

 “It’s a huge relief, we always knew that (the case) was unjustified,” Britain’s business minister Greg Clark told BBC radio on Saturday.